 Looks like you’re moving ahead full steam with this submission.
 However, you told me that you originally wanted to wait.
 Now it sounds like you talked yourself out of it.
 “This is a once in a lifetime opportunity!
 I need to do it!”
 Well, I’m about to suggest some serious revision.
 And I worry that you’ll be tempted to rush through it in order to submit.
 Remember, even if an agent requests a full manuscript, you can call the shots on timing.

 You seem to have a very hard time managing whether or not you’re comfortable waiting.
 “Not sure I can tell her to wait?”
 Why the heck not?
 I think you might be making these situations into life-or-death, now-or-never in your head.
 They’re not.
 Plus, if you send the first 50 and it’s well-received, I think you’re going to be up against this very same dilemma again if an agent requests a full manuscript.
 Immediately, it’ll be, “What do I do?
 Do you think the next 200 pages are okay to send?”

 I suggest delaying an agent submission until the whole thing is ready.
-To pull off a successful revision will take months.
+To pull off a successful revision will take months (learn more revision techniques).
 We’ve had extensive discussion about what happens when someone submits, then revises, and realizes, “Oh man, I submitted too early.”
 Even though it seems like you’re self-aware enough to know that you might be doing this, you still keep doing it, or wanting to do it.

 You’re investing a lot of time and energy to get editorial feedback so that, I would imagine, you can revise your manuscript into submission-ready form.
 So do you want to submit early anyway?
 I would say no. Not only can you tell someone to wait on a submission, but there are contests running constantly.